houd1ni/fela-vue/README.md

 This is what I've created after combining vue's :style and :class attributes to make apps dynamically configured and easiest to write and maintain.**

-Included (but not in the bundle itself: you bundler & package manager should do it automatocally): fela fela-dom fela-preset-web fla-prset-dev (COMING SOON for only development ENV.)
+Included (but not in the bundle itself: you bundler & package manager should do it automatocally):
+- fela
+- fela-dom
+- fela-preset-web
+- fela-preset-dev (COMING SOON for only development ENV.)

 Usage: